-Our ninth grade students have no social studies requirements.
+Our ninth grade students take Geography, health and drivers education.
 In the tenth grade, they study world history, from the late 18th century through the present, including the cause and course of the two world wars.
 Students in the eleventh grade study the major turning points in US history in the 20th century.
-Students in twelfth grade pursue a deeper understanding of the institutions of American government.
+Students in twelfth grade pursue a deeper understanding of the institutions of American government as well as economic theory.
 In addition, our students will learn how to think from the perspectives of history and geography.
 They'll learn to research topics on their own, develop their own point of view, and interpret history.